 These are, of course, realistic fears that many adults share.
 And parents also know that there’s a real risk that in-person schooling may be suspended if it leads to outbreaks of COVID-19.

-“I think a lot of parents have been seeing some clinginess in younger kids, or even nine- or ten-year-olds,” reports Rachel Busman, PsyD, director of the Anxiety Disorders Center at the Child Mind Institute.
+“I think a lot of parents have been seeing some clinginess in younger kids, or even nine- or ten-year-olds,” reports Rachel Busman, PsyD, a clinical psychologist.
 “Kids are saying things like, ‘I don’t want to go back to school,’ or ‘I don’t want to be away from you.’
 They’ve been out of the routine of going to school for so long it’s reasonable that they might struggle.
 And they might take a little bit longer to adapt, especially to these hybrid schedules.”

 For some children, the excitement of going back to school after so many months stuck at home will outweigh potential anxiety, Dr. Louie notes.
 “But I think the kids who already have anxiety are more prone to being more anxious going back.”